If you want to cure leaky gut, then learning how to make bone broth is a delicious and effective remedy.

 It will need some TLC and a LOT of bone broth.

-Believe it or not, many nutritional experts count this food among superfoods.
+Believe it or not, many nutritional experts count bone broth among superfoods such as Avocados, blueberries and watercress.

 Related: 18 Low Carb Meals for Weight Loss